pjoshi-dev/react-vite-ts-redux-saga-example/README.md

 # ReactJs | vite | ts | redux-saga example
-This is basic scaffoling of Reactjs with TypeScript using Vite and Redux Saga
+This is basic scaffolding of Reactjs with TypeScript using Vite and Redux Saga

 Install dependencies